wrenchathome/flip0anims/README.md

 #---------------------

-Other graphics, which have been requested by people in the community
+Other graphics, which partly have been requested by people in the community

 L1_JILL_HOME_128x64